-OpenThread released by Nest has been ported to several devices and platforms by both the OpenThread team and the community.
-Build examples for all supported platforms are included in the OpenThread repository.
+OpenThread released by Google has been ported to several devices and platforms by both the OpenThread team and the community.
+Build examples for all ported platforms are included in the OpenThread repository.

 OpenThread's portable nature makes no assumptions about platform features.
 OpenThread provides the hooks to utilize enhanced radio and crypto features, reducing system requirements, such as memory, code, and compute cycles.
 This can be done per platform, while retaining the ability to default to a standard configuration.

 OpenThread has a configurable build system with which a developer can enable or disable features as needed.
 Beyond the default GNU toolchain, the source is designed to work with a number of other popular toolchains like IAR and Visual Studio.

 OpenThread supports both system-on-chip (SoC) and network co-processor (NCP) designs.

 An SoC is a single-chip solution that has the combined RFIC (802.15.4 in the case of Thread) and processor, where OpenThread and the application layer run on the local processor.